pitosalas/course/content/incubator/product_ideas.md

 ---
 * Lean Startup Growth Engine Educational "game/simulator"
 * FlowPlanner: General visual discrete simulations
+* Service for retail establishments to get professional photos and videos for yelp, tripadvisor,etc. Start with restaurants, then inns, hotels, and move from there.
 * Personal Training Service via Skype
-* Classroom "clicker" app for smart phone
+* Classroom "clicker" app for smart phone.
 * Tweeting tree asks for water.
 Chris Osgood of City of Boston says: Drought and high heat are two of the major summer stresses for our street trees, and we don’t have the ability to water every tree in the summer when they need it.
 To encourage residents to help out – to adopt-a-tree – we thought it would be compelling if adopted trees could tweet @ their adopter when thirsty (a.k.a. low moisture levels.)We’ve been looking for a partner who can build something for us to pilot this with."
+* ExcuseMe? (mobile app for people in a gathering to allow the participants to react to what is being presented).
+* Online book club
+* Open Source OnStar
+* Mobile flashmob generator
+* Skillshare - I have this skill
+* Pandora-style Upcoming concerts
+* Find recycling + haz. waste disposal location
 * Aquarium Game
-* Roommate Helper
+* Roommate Helper.
+Site to help roommates survive with each other.
 * One Sentence Definition
 * Computer 'self destruct'
 * Create groups quickly, many groups, location based?